CanGenealogy Canadian Genealogy Newfoundland and Labrador

 A database of more than 70,000 entries since the 1600s.

-Newfoundland Great War Heritage Project
+The Newfoundland Regiment and Great War

 Archives and libraries in Newfoundland and Labrador